Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: SYSTEM ARCHITECTURE

-Because of over-segmentation (Section~\ref{subsec:segmentation}), we end up with multiple consecutive segments that are parts of the same action.
-Therefore, we first merge consecutive segments from the video with identical actions, hand-object and object-object associations.
+\textbf{Action Graph Generation and Execution.} Because of over-segmentation, we end up with multiple consecutive segments that are parts of the same action.
+Therefore, we first merge consecutive segments from the video with identical actions and manipulated objects.
 We do not require identical ingredient objects, since they may not be visible in some of the segments.

 We then generate an action graph that combines the generated action trees to action sequences, each corresponding to each person in the video.
 We then decompose each action into motion primitives.
 We define four primitives~\cite{holladayforce}: grasp, engage, actuate and place.
 For instance, a transfer action of a food from a plate to a bowl with a spoon includes grasping the spoon (grasp), moving it close to the food (engage), performing the scooping motion (actuate), moving the spoon close to the bowl (engage), turning it to remove the food (actuate), and placing it back in its initial position (place).
-We use Task Space Regions (TSRs)~\cite{Berenson:2011:TSR:2046796.2046797} to specify feasible regions of target poses of the robot's end effector in the grasp, engage and place primitives, and we use bidirectional rapidly-exploring random trees (BiRRT)~\cite{844730} to plan collision-free paths.
+We use Task Space Regions (TSRs)~\cite{Berenson:2011:TSR:2046796.2046797} to specify feasible regions of target poses of the robot's end effector in the grasp, engage and place primitives and use bidirectional rapidly-exploring random trees~\cite{lavalle2001rapidly} to plan collision-free paths.

-The action graph enables transitioning and ordering in both the task action and motion primitive levels:

-\textbf{Transitioning.} People often grasp an object and use it as a tool for consecutive actions.
-We enable smooth transitioning of two consecutive actions with the same tool by removing the place and grasp motion primitives of these actions.

-\textbf{Ordering.} The action graph ensures that the actions of each person are executed in the demonstrated order.
-Additionally, a collaborative action is executed only when both agents have reached the corresponding node in the graph.
-In the lowest level, the action graph ensures ordering of motion primitives in collaborative actions (e.g., wait until the other agent has engaged before actuating in a handover).